-At the same time as passing the STS Regulation, the European Parliament passed Regulation (EU) 2017/2401 of the European Parliament and of the Council of 12 December 2017 amending Regulation (EU) No 575/2013 on prudential requirements for credit institutions and investment firms (the “CRR Regulation”).
+At the same time as passing the STS Regulation, the European Parliament passed Regulation (EU) 2017/2401 amending Regulation (EU) No 575/2013 on prudential requirements for credit institutions and investment firms (the “CRR Regulation”).
 Under the CRR Regulation, STS securitisations will benefit from a more favourable capital requirement regime for European banks investing in them.

 However, under the CRR Regulation, a transaction will need to meet some additional conditions, above and beyond being STS, to benefit from the more favourable capital treatment.
-These conditions are four in number and appear in Article 1(9) of the CRR Regulation which creates a new, amended Article 243(2) of the CRR rules.
+These conditions are four, or depending on the transaction, five in number.

-As it may be of interest and value for market participants to determine whether, in addition to the STS status of any transaction, this transaction may also benefit from the more favourable CRR capital requirements, PCS will, upon request, as an addendum to the base STS Report a CRR Report.
-The CRR Report will provide examine the additional CRR criteria.
+As it may be of interest and value for market participants to determine whether, in addition to the STS status of any transaction, a transaction may also benefit from the more favourable CRR capital requirements, PCS will, upon request, as an addendum to the base STS Report, issue a CRR Report.
+The CRR Report will examine the additional CRR criteria.

-However, Art 43(3) makes a crucial distinction between those STS criteria that are required to be met by a securitisation at the time it was issued and those than only need to be met before an issuer requests formally the STS status.
+However, the regulation makes a crucial distinction between those STS criteria that are required to be met by a securitisation at the time it was issued and those than only need to be met before an issuer requests formally the STS status.
 Those different criteria are set out explicitly in the STS Regulation.

 Therefore, any securitisation that is issued before January 1st 2019 may fall into three categories: